Paget’s disease of the bone (also known as osteitis deformans) is a chronic bone disorder characterised by excessive abnormal bone remodelling.

 The early phase features osteolytic (lucent) region which is later followed by coarsened trabeculae and bony enlargement.
 Sclerotic changes occur much later in the disease process.

-The vertical trabecular thickening pattern in Paget disease is coarser than the more delicate pattern seen in hemangiomas with which it can be confused.
+- vertical trabecular thickening: in Paget disease is coarser than the more delicate pattern seen in hemangiomas with which it can be confused.

-In rare cases, the disease is isolated to the diaphysis, most commonly in the tibia, rather than subchondral bone, which can cause diagnostic confusion
+- blade of grass or candle flame sign: begins as a subchondral area of lucency with advancing tip of V shaped osteolysis extending towards the diaphysis.
+(In rare cases, the disease is isolated to the diaphysis, most commonly in the tibia, rather than subchondral bone, which can cause diagnostic confusion)

 - Tam O'Shanter sign